aisha738/Survey-Analysis/README.md

-# 📊 Survey Analysis – Project README
+# 📊 2025 Hearing Wellness Survey Analysis – Project README

 ## 🔹 Problem Statement
-A telecom company is experiencing a high customer churn rate, resulting in revenue loss and reduced customer lifetime value.
-The goal of this project is to analyze customer behavior, identify patterns that lead to churn, and propose actionable strategies to reduce churn rates.
+Prolonged earphone and headphone use is increasing hearing-related risks across India, yet many individuals continue to avoid hearing assessments due to low awareness, accessibility challenges, and limited engagement with digital health solutions.
+The Hearing Wellness Survey 2025 highlights these gaps, revealing the need to better understand public perceptions, habits, and barriers to adopting hearing-care tools.

 ---